vijayRT/havokstudios/README.md

 ### Prerequisites:

-1. Have your prof's server running in a terminal window.
-Steps to run server are given on the server repo.
+1. Steps to run server are given on the server repo.

 2. Have an Android emulator running